 A growling rabbit means exactly what you would expect.
 The rabbit is angry and giving you a warning to back off before they bite you.
 Rabbit growling doesn’t sound exactly the same as a dog.
 It’s more of a short, low pitched vibration or snort.
 For some rabbits, it might even sound like a little squeak.

 When a rabbit growls, they will usually also lunge or swat at whatever is annoying them to try to get it to go away.
+They might growl at a predator to convince them to go after easier prey, or they might growl at another rabbit to protect their own territory.
 Other angry body language you can look out for is their ears going back at a 45º angle and the tail going up.
 These are all signs of an angry rabbit who is getting ready to attack.

 Sometimes growling is accompanied by continued grunting sounds.
 It might sound like a little continued squeak and is usually higher pitched than the growling sound.
 This is a much less common sound that rabbits are capable of making.